gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 * Develop Target Technology Architecture
     * Enable the Logical and Physical Application and Data components and Architecture Vision
     * Address Statement of Architecture Work and Stakeholder Concerns
-* Identify candidate Architecture Roadmap components Based on gaps between Baseline and Target Technology Architectures
+* Identify candidate Architecture Road-map components Based on gaps between Baseline and Target Technology Architectures

 # ADM – E) Opportunities & Solutions <a name="opportunities"></a>